DamonOehlman/getit/README.md

 });
 ```

-## License(s)
+## Licence

-### MIT
+The MIT License (MIT)

-Copyright (c) 2017 Damon Oehlman <damon.oehlman@gmail.com>
+Copyright (c) 2019 Damon Oehlman <damon.oehlman@gmail.com>

-Permission is hereby granted, free of charge, to any person obtaining
+Permission is hereby granted, free of charge, to any person obtaining a copy
-a copy of this software and associated documentation files (the
+of this software and associated documentation files (the "Software"), to deal
-'Software'), to deal in the Software without restriction, including
+in the Software without restriction, including without limitation the rights
-without limitation the rights to use, copy, modify, merge, publish,
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-distribute, sublicense, and/or sell copies of the Software, and to
+copies of the Software, and to permit persons to whom the Software is
-permit persons to whom the Software is furnished to do so, subject to
-the following conditions:
+furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be
+The above copyright notice and this permission notice shall be included in all
-included in all copies or substantial portions of the Software.
+copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND,
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
-TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.